- This event has passed.

 How can principals effectively inspire and support educators to personalize learning for students?
 In this edWebinar, learn how the Vancouver Public Schools Future Ready Admin initiative builds principal capacity in digital transformation, providing personalized professional development to building leaders and engaging in problems of practice for building leadership.
 Discover how the district conceived, designed, and implemented this project applying the Future Ready Schools initiative at the Alliance for Excellent Education and ISTE Administrator Standards into their practice.

-Join us to review topics which have resonated with principals and learn about the challenges and opportunities of cultivating Future Ready Administrators.
-Elementary through high school level school and district leaders, as well as teachers, librarians, and instructional coaches will benefit from attending this session.
-There will be time to get your questions answered at the end of the presentation.
+Review topics which have resonated with principals and learn about the challenges and opportunities of cultivating Future Ready Administrators.
+Elementary through high school level school and district leaders, as well as teachers, librarians, and instructional coaches will benefit from watching this recorded session.

 About the Presenters